Adib234/image-repo/README.md

 # To do

-- adding in private, hash bucket names, prevent duplicate bucket names in user
+- adding in private, when a user is first created, their bucket is created and each time they add a new private repo a new bucket is created
-- searching in private, each time we add a photo to private we append it to the private images array in MongoDB, when user logs in they will have all their images in a redis cache
+- searching in private, each time we add a photo to private we append it to the private images array in MongoDB, when user logs in they will have all their images in a redis cache might also want to use a redis cache for getting the list of buckets since a request is being sent each time we click on the dropdown
 - encryption
 - bulk image add
 - searching images with images
 - Jest
 - Dockerize
-- Look at twelve factor app
+- Look at twelve factor app, figure out production

 - ADD